See the 5th grade book list here.

 Lockwood & Co The Screaming Staircase by Jonathan Stroud

 Dangerous ghosts and spirits are appearing everywhere in London but only certain kids can see them.
 Teens Lucy, Anthony, and George badly need money for their ghost hunting agency, Lockwood & Co., so they take a perilous job that, if the ghosts have their way, may just be their last.
-An enthralling, spooky adventure.
+An enthralling, spooky adventure that will continue in this 5 book series.

 Masterminds by Gordon Korman

-This is is a fantastic series that leaves you on the edge of your seat.
-Eli and his friends discover that their utopian town is all a big science experiment to determine if kids with bad genes, cloned from criminal masterminds, can be “good” when raised in the so-called right environment.
-The cloned kids know they can’t stay in the town anymore but how can they escape when the minute they reach the border, they feel violent pain and guards quickly surround them?
-And if they do escape, what will they do next?
+This is a really well-written series!
+If you’re like us, you’ll be on the edge of your seat trying to figure out what is going on.
+Eli and his friends discover that their utopian town is all a big science experiment.
+To determine if kids with bad genes, kids cloned from criminal masterminds, can be “good” when raised in the so-called right environment, a group of scientists pose as parents and create a “perfect”, closed community.
+Once the kids discover the truth, they know they can’t stay in the town anymore.
+But when they try to escape, they feel violent pain and guards are alerted.
+If they do escape, what will they do next?

 Live the Civil War time period through the eyes of an African-American girl named Isabel and her friend, Cuzon.
 Enslaved, escaped, or enlisted, these two are determined survivors.
 The writing is amazing and the stories, captivating.
 I love and highly recommend these books; they’ll transport you back into history.
 Boxed Set Here.